-Shortly after Atiyah defined TQFTs, Dijkgraaf gave a purely algebraic characterization of 2d TQFTs in terms of commutative Frobenius algebras [122].
+Shortly after Atiyah defined TQFTs, Dijkgraaf gave a purely algebraic characterization of 2d TQFTs in terms of commutative Frobenius algebras [125].

-Recall that a 2d TQFT is a symmetric monoidal functor $Z\colon 2\mathrm{Cob}\to \mathrm{Vect}$.
-An object of 2Cob is a compact oriented 1-dimensional manifold-a disjoint union of copies of the circle S^1 .
+Recall that a 2d TQFT is a symmetric monoidal functor $Z: 2\text{Cob} \rightarrow \text{Vect.}$ An object of 2Cob is a compact oriented 1-dimensional manifold-a disjoint union of copies of the circle S^1 .
 A morphism of 2Cob is a 2d cobordism between such manifolds.
 Using 'Morse theory', we can chop any 2d cobordism M into elementary building blocks that contain only a single critical point.
 These are called the birth of a circle, the upside-down pair of pants, the death of a circle and the pair of pants: